 Anne Meredith Winograd graduated from Mount Holyoke College in 1990.
 A member of the top intercollegiate riding team in the country, Anne achieved honors as a hunt seat rider.
-Anne started riding as a child, and showing at eight years of age with Martha Ann Shires at New Canaan Mounted Troop, in New Canaan, Ct.
-In 1981, she won the Reserve Champion honors in the region.
-She showed in open hunter/jumper competitions until moving to Tampa in 1982.
+Anne started riding as a child, and showing at eight years of age with Canadian Olympic rider Martha Ann Shires at New Canaan Mounted Troop, in New Canaan, Ct.
+She successfully showed in open hunter/jumper competitions until moving to Tampa in 1982.
 She then competed throughout West Central Florida riding western and barrel racing.
 After graduating college, she moved to Boston and worked full-time for the management consultant firm, Bain & Company, Inc. She also taught beginning riding lessons for the Ken Edwards Riding School and co-managed the 76 stall Longview Farm equestrian facilty in Danvers, MA.

 Anne has always been an industrious, goal-oriented person.
 She became one of the first equine physical therapists in the country, certified in equine sports massage.
 While co-barn managing the Longview Farm equestrian facility, she trained and showed her Arabian stallion.
 Returning to Tampa in 1992 with three Arabian show horses and a Thoroughbred school horse, Anne taught riding lessons, promoted her equine massage business, and worked with her own horses.
 She also worked part-time as a veterinary technician for a local equine practitioner.
 She has since become a highly respected horsewoman for her skills in equine health care and physical conditioning and rehabilitation.